rms-2024/rms-2024/README.md

 - 👋 Hi, my name is Rebecca. (@rms-2024)
 - 👀 I’m interested in mainly NOSTR.
 - 🌱 I’m currently curious about decentralized / distributed social networking protocols that are straightforward and easy to use.
-- 💞️ I’m looking to collaborate on NOSTR Clients or Relays.
+- 💞️ I’m looking to collaborate on NOSTR Clients.
 - 📫 How to reach me ... my personal email at marierebeccastefan@outlook.com or @rebeccastefan:matrix.org
 - 😄 Pronouns: ... she/her or they/them.
 - ⚡ Fun fact: ... eschew surplusage.